-Government ministries or agencies, such as the Ontario Ministry of the Environment Conservation and Parks ("MOECP"), can issue orders to persons who have management or control of property (i.e., officers and directors) to investigate, mitigate and/or remediate.
+Government ministries or agencies, such as the Ontario Ministry of the Environment, Conservation and Parks ("MOECP"), can issue orders to persons who have management or control of property (i.e., officers and directors) to investigate, mitigate and/or remediate.
 Director's Orders have been issued under the OEPA, which attribute no-fault liability personally to directors and officers of bankrupt corporations.
 In one case, prior to a determination on the merits, the MOECP entered into a settlement agreement with the former directors and officers of the bankrupt corporation who paid approximately C\$4.75 million for remediation costs.
 The extent of liability will be an issue for directors, especially where insolvency of the company is a risk.

 The courts also regulate environmental matters at common law.
-Individuals and businesses operating in Canada may be exposed to civil liability in nuisance, negligence and trespass, amongst other claims or failure to comply with statutory obligations.
-The potential for class proceedings greatly increases the quantum of damages that may be available.
+Individuals and businesses operating in Canada may be exposed to civil liability in nuisance, negligence and trespass, amongst other claims or failure to comply with statutory obligations in other contexts, such as capital market regulation, with Canadian Securities Administrators having recently proposed a National Instrument for climate-related and Environment, Social, and Governance disclosure requirements.